 WEDDING PHOTOGRAPHER IN FRANCE

-I’m Olya Kobruseva, a fine art film wedding photographer based in Barcelona.
-I travel to France regularly throughout the year to photograph destination weddings, elopements, engagement sessions, and couple portraits — from grand hotel celebrations in Paris to intimate vineyard weddings in Provence and sun-drenched ceremonies on the Côte d’Azur.
-My work in France has been featured in French Wedding Style and I’ve been a guest on The Paris Wedding Show podcast, which reflects the deep connection I have with the French wedding community.
+I travel to France regularly throughout the year — from grand hotel celebrations in Paris to intimate vineyard weddings in Provence and sun-drenched ceremonies on the Côte d'Azur.
+My work here has been featured in French Wedding Style, and I've been a guest on The Paris Wedding Show podcast.
+These aren't just credits — they reflect a genuine relationship with the French wedding community that I've built over years.

 For couples travelling from the UK, the US, Australia, or elsewhere in Europe, France is exceptionally accessible.
 Paris is a major international hub, and the high-speed TGV train connects the capital to Provence in just three hours, to the Riviera in five, and to Bordeaux in two.
 This makes multi-day celebrations easy — welcome dinner in Paris, wedding in the countryside, farewell brunch by the sea.